What is Bluetooth?

 How does Bluetooth work?

 A Bluetooth device uses radio waves instead of wires or cables to connect to a phone or computer.
 A Bluetooth product, like a headset or watch, contains a tiny computer chip with a Bluetooth radio and software that makes it easy to connect.
 When two Bluetooth devices want to talk to each other, they need to pair.
 Communication between Bluetooth devices happens over short-range, ad hoc networks known as piconets.
 A piconet is a network of devices connected using Bluetooth technology.
 The network ranges from two to eight connected devices.
 When a network is established, one device takes the role of the master while all the other devices act as slaves.
 Piconets are established dynamically and automatically as Bluetooth devices enter and leave radio proximity.
-If you want a more technical explanation, you can read the core specification or visit the Wikipedia page for a deeper technical dive.
+If you want a more technical explanation, you can read the core specification.

 Are there different kinds of Bluetooth?